 We’ve had a small number of customers get in touch recently saying they haven’t received their report from Fuseworks.
 The most likely reason for this is spam filters.

 When it comes to sending email there’s a heap of ‘best practice’ guidance out there – and Fuseworks follows all of it.
 Including authenticating all outgoing mail.
+Use an email address validator to improve email deliverability.

 Despite that certain badly designed spam classification systems still cause us all problems.
 We reach out and tell them when they are misclassifying legitimate email.
 Despite that, we still see the odd issue.